 2. Losing a loved one.

-4. Growing old without living and leaving a legacy for their kids and future family.
+3. Growing old without leaving a legacy for their kids and future family.

 Some believe if we allow a man to open the door for us, then we’re acting like helpless females.
 Good grief, nothing could be further from the truth.
 Personally, I’m from the South.
 I appreciate a man acting like a gentleman and performing such gestures.
-I’m secure enough in my womanhood that in no way do I feel like a helpless, weak woman just because a man opens a door for me.
-To the men out there, I’m sure you’re confused on what to do these days!
+I’m secure enough in my womanhood that in no way do I feel helpless or weak, just because a man opens a door for me.
+To the chivalrous men out there, I’m sure you’re confused on what to do these days!

-Yes, being a woman in 2018 can be very confusing.
+Yes, being a woman in the 21st century is filled with ironies, to be sure.
 Thank God for other female friends.
-Over the years, we have endured struggles ranging from the disability of a child to divorce, debt, and depression.
-Empty-nests, empty promises, car accidents and cancer fears add to the strife.
-The bottom line is this: we all have a mental list of things that scare us.
+Over the years, my tribe and I have endured struggles ranging from the disability of a child to divorce, debt, and depression.
+Empty-nests, empty promises, car accidents and cancer fears have added to the strife.
+The bottom line is this: we ALL have a mental list of things that scare us.
 All.
 Of.
 Us.
-Some suppress it to the point of numbness and some sink into a pit so deep that they dare not claw out.
-And of course, some of us wear our fears like an ugly tattoo but cover it with a fuzzy pink sweater.
+Some suppress it to the point of numbness, some drown it in alcohol or medications, and some sink into a pit so deep that they dare not claw out.
+And yes, some of us wear our fears like an ugly tattoo, but work ourselves senseless to cover it up with a fuzzy pink sweater.

-As I finish up this blog post, my Taos tribe is texting back and forth, planning our next Bible study.
-We make time to laugh out loud, help one another accept reality and process those things that will never be.
-We hold a wine glass in one hand and hold our friend’s hands in another.
+As I finish up this blog post, my Taos tribe is texting back and forth, planning our next girl's night.
+We make time to laugh out loud, help one another accept reality and encourage one another regarding their next personal adventure.
 We are learning to love, accept, and empower each other as women.
 We squeal, moan, scream, cry, and giggle.

 Lastly, please know how much I greatly appreciate you subscribing to my blog.
-My heart felt so much love with over 30,000 views.
+My heart feels so much love with over 50,000 views of videos and blog reads.
 Most importantly, know I'm committed to writing a raw and real blog with which you can relate and find joy.
 Find it today and enjoy your womanhood, regardless of what that might look like!